EvolvingSysadmin/Practicum/pages/instructions/instructions.md

 5. Save the document and print the necessary pages to a PDF or printer.
 6. Revisit this website, particularly the [implementation page](/pages/implementation/implementation.md), for further policy/standard creation and deployment resources.

-## About these Templates
+## About These Templates

-* Standards and procedures

-## Policies, Standards, and Procedures

-This site provides templates for both cybersecurity policies and standards.
-These policies and standards outline the procedures necessary to bolster organizational cybersecurity.
-Together, policies, standards, and procedures form a cohesive framework that helps organizations manage cybersecurity risks and protect critical assets.
-The differences between these policies, standards, and procedures are outlined below.

-### Policies

-*Policies are  ***WHY*** we should be doing something*

-Policies are high-level statements that define an organization's principles and strategic direction.
-They are decisions made by the governing body to guide behavior and decision-making in alignment with the organization’s long-term goals.
-In cybersecurity, policies outline why certain security measures are necessary, such as ensuring compliance with data protection laws or protecting sensitive information.
-Policies set the foundation for creating a secure and compliant organization.

-### Standards

-*Standards are ***WHAT*** we should be doing.*

-Standards are detailed rules or criteria that support and implement policies.
-They define the specific actions and expectations needed to meet policy goals, often relating to technical or operational practices.
-In cybersecurity, standards could include encryption protocols, password strength requirements, or accepted software configurations.
-Standards clarify what must be done to achieve security objectives and ensure consistency across the organization.
+The templates available on this site are based on those provided by the State of New York and the State of California, through the [Multi-State Information Sharing and Analysis Center (MS-ISAC)](https://www.cisecurity.org/ms-isac).
+MS-ISAC is a national organization that offers cybersecurity resources, threat intelligence, and collaborative support to help state, local, tribal, and territorial governments protect their information systems from cyber threats.

+The original templates have been modified to better meet the needs of small and medium-sized businesses (SMBs), with improvements such as uniform formatting and the ability to update multiple sections simultaneously.
+These templates can, and should, also be customized further to align with an organization's specific policies.

+However, users should note that the templates may not reflect the latest NIST revisions and should be used as a starting point only.
+Additionally, these templates are not for commercial use or monetary gain by any organization.

-## Template Policy Components
+## Template Sections

-Each policy template is comprised of the following sections:
+Each template is comprised of the following sections:

-1. **Purpose and Benefits:** Outlines the role of risk management in safeguarding information security by identifying, analyzing, and maintaining risks at acceptable levels to align with business goals and regulatory mandates.
+1. **Purpose and Benefits:** Explains the overall goal of the policy and outlines the benefits of the policy.
-2. **Authority:** Establishes the policy’s enforcement authority under organizational management, guided by NIST's Cybersecurity Framework, ensuring enhanced cybersecurity practices.
+2. **Authority:** Establishes the policy’s enforcement authority under organizational management to ensure alignment with best practices.
+It designates the responsible parties for implementation and enforcement.
-3. **Scope:** Defines the policy’s applicability to all users of the organization's systems, requiring adherence to both this policy and the broader Information Security Policy.
-4. **Information Statement:** Emphasizes the importance of ongoing risk management to identify and mitigate security risks, acknowledging that risk can be managed but not fully eliminated.
-5. **Compliance:** Mandates immediate compliance with the policy and related standards upon publication, with processes for requesting exceptions if necessary.
+3. **Scope:** Defines the individuals and entities that must comply with the policy.
+It sets the boundaries of the policy and ensures clarity on who is impacted, covering all types of users, devices, and data across the organization.
+4. **Information Statement:** Specifies the core objectives and mechanisms of the policy, including the implementation of specific controls and processes.
+5. **Compliance:** Mandates the effective date of the policy and the expectation of compliance across the organization.
+It notes that policies may be amended, and adherence to updated policies is required.
 6. **Policy Exceptions:** Details the procedure for requesting exceptions to the policy, including justification, risks, and proposed mitigations for approval by the authority.
 7. **Definitions of Key Terms:** Provides a glossary of important terms used within the policy for clarity and consistency.
-8. **Contact Information:** Lists the contact details for the policy owner, facilitating inquiries and requests for updates.
+8. **Contact Information:** Lists the contact details for the policy owner, facilitating inquiries and requests for revisions.
 9. **Revision History:** Tracks changes made to the policy over time to ensure its ongoing relevance and effectiveness.
-10. **Related Documents:** References important guidelines, such as NIST SP 800-30 and NIST SP 800-39, that support and guide the policy.
+10. **Related Documents:** References important guidelines, primarily those provided by NIST, that support and guide the policy.

 ## Importance